eurostat/gridviz/docs/reference.md

 ## Transparency

-To handle layer and style transparency, blending modes and alpha values may be defined.
+To handle layer and style transparency, blending modes and alpha values may be defined at layer or style level.
+These values may be set according to the zoom level.

 - See [this example](https://eurostat.github.io/gridviz/examples/basics/blending_alpha.html) ([code](https://github.com/eurostat/gridviz/blob/master/examples/basics/blending_alpha.html)).